c-g-dev/haxe-programmatic-compile/haxelib/README.md

         // 1) Optionally override where temp projects are created (defaults to OS temp dir) HaxeProgrammaticCompile.tempRootOverride = Path.join([Sys.getCwd(), ".tmp-builds"]);

-        // 2) Point at an existing Haxe project that contains a `build.hxml` final srcProjectDir = Path.join([Sys.getCwd(), "my-project"]);
+        // 2) Point at an existing Haxe project that contains a `.hxml` final srcProjectDir = Path.join([Sys.getCwd(), "my-project"]);

         // 3) Create a unique temp copy of that project